morefreeze/sponge/writeups/lab4.md

 Until to test5, I fail on reset_timer, because I don't send ACK for ACK, so when receive fin sender don't reset timer.
 But if I always reset timer when call ack_received, it will fail on check_lab3 t_send_extra.
 I figure out why this fail, because remote send AF separately with same ackno, I need reset timer after sender have sent fin because it will only receive fin or ack for fin.

+## sender timer don't reset correctly
+if in_flight_segments has nothing don't reset timer, but fin_sent is an exception.

 - Optional: I was surprised by: [describe]